Go to Reviews.org AU Edition

-In the SmartThings app, you can make dozens of different rules or “scenes” that make a bunch of smart home things happen together.
+In the SmartThings app, you can make dozens of different scenes or rules that make a bunch of smart home things happen together.
 For example, if you set up a good morning routine, then SmartThings can turn on all your lights, put on a song, and start your coffee maker for you before you’ve even opened your eyes for the day.

 SmartThings also works with Google Assistant and Amazon Alexa, so you can do all the same stuff through voice commands.
 You can have Alexa turn on your TV, dim the lights, and lock your doors—among other things.

-Take, for instance, if you have cameras.
-You can’t view a livestream from your camera in the SmartThings app, which means you’re still going to need to have that Ring or Arlo app downloaded on your phone.
+If you have cameras, you can’t view a live stream from your camera in the SmartThings app, which means you’re still going to need to have that Ring or Arlo app downloaded on your phone.